binoll/File-Sharing-Network/README.md

 the same downloaded file is located on 2 or more clients, the download is carried out simultaneously from all clients, alternating blocks by 1kb.
 Thus, each client gives the file to the network only partially.
-Commands in the user console: list, get file name, exit, help.
+Commands in the user console: list, get_file file name, exit, help.